 Storage: Tool walls, workshop trolleys or shelving systems with labeled boxes save time and ensure order.

-5. Cleanliness & Care: The underestimated helpers
+5. Cleanliness & Maintenance: The underestimated helpers

-A clean workshop is not only more hygienic but also safer:
+A clean workshop is not only more hygienic, but also safer:

 -